-Dr Mohammad al-Qahtani and two of his SONS during his trial. ©Private that their personal belongings had disappeared when they were returned to their cells.
-When he complained about the incident he was sent to solitary confinement for a month and was only returned to his cell after he went on hunger strike to protest that arbitrary decision.
+Dr Mohammad al-Qahtani and two of his sons during his trial. ©Private

 Dr Abdullah al-Hamid and Dr Mohammad al-Qahtani, both of whom have been held in prison wards used for violent criminal offenders, went on hunger strike in March 2014, to which the authorities responded by placing the latter in solitary confinement.
+Since

+Flogging as corporal punishment in Saudi Arabia

+Flogging is used extensively as corporal punishment in Saudi Arabia despite it being a state party to the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (CAT).
+In 2002, the UN Committee against Torture expressly stated that the use of flogging by Saudi Arabia violates the Convention.

+Flogging in Saudi Arabia is mandatory for a number of offences and can also be used at the discretion of the judge.
+Sentences can range from dozens to tens of thousands of lashes, and are usually carried out in instalments, at intervals ranging from two weeks to one month.

+The highest number of lashes imposed in a single case recorded by Amnesty International was 40,000 lashes in the case of a defendant convicted on murder charges in 2009.

+A member of ACPRA, Omar al-Sa'id, has been sentenced to flogging.

-Since then, 66 year-old Dr Abdullah al-Hamid has been moved between different wards, in some of which hygiene standards are poor and prisoners are allowed to smoke, despite the danger this poses to their own and other inmates' health.
+then, 66 year-old Dr Abdullah al-Hamid has been moved between different wards, in some of which hygiene standards are poor and prisoners are allowed to smoke, despite the danger this poses to their own and other inmates' health.
 He requires dental treatment, having lost his front teeth in August 2014, but two months later he is yet to receive it.
 He is held in a prison section whose other inmates are mostly foreign migrants, many of whom do not speak Arabic.

 "The world is dying around us in search of freedom and dignity.
 Is it too much to spend few nights in detention for them?

 Mohammed al-Bajadi was released and that is true.
 But there is a bigger truth: many are still detained like Mohammed al-Bajadi and waiting for your serious and steadfast stand."

 From Mohammed al-Bajadi's tweets during his temporary release in August 2013.

-Two weeks after his arrest.
-Dr Abdulrahman al-Hamid started a hunger strike in protest of his unjustified arrest and detention incommunicado.
+Two weeks after his arrest, Dr Abdulrahman al-Hamid started a hunger strike in protest of his unjustified arrest and incommunicado detention.
 He was then moved to Buraydah prison in al-Qassim and allowed to contact his family.
 He has diabetes and had a surgical operation on his foot months before his detention.
 He needs daily insulin injections and regular hospital check-ups to have his wounds cleaned and diabetes adequately monitored.
 According to his legal representative, the prison authorities have several times failed to take him to hospital and to provide him with his insulin injections on time.
 He suffers from headaches and eyesight problems.
-Flogging as corporal punishment in Saudi Arabia Flogging is used extensively as corporal punishment in Saudi Arabia despite it being a state party to the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (CAT).
-In 2002, the UN Committee against Torture expressly stated that the use of flogging by Saudi Arabia violates the Convention.
-Flogging is mandatory for a number of offences and can also be used at the discretion of the judge.